Godfrey Mwakikagile: Early life and family

-He also worked at the same police station in Mwanza with Peter Bwimbo who, after independence, became head of the Presidential Protection Unit and President Nyerere's Chief Bodyguard.
+Benjamin Mwambapa also worked at the same police station in Mwanza with Peter Bwimbo who, after independence, became head of the Presidential Protection Unit and President Nyerere's Chief Bodyguard.
 They worked in the same department.
 Bwimbo later served as assistant director of the Tanzania Intelligence and Security Service (TISS).
 He also wrote about Benjamin Mwambapa in his book, Mlinzi Mkuu wa Mwalimu Nyerere (Chief Bodyguard of Mwalimu Nyerere), on the years they worked together at the police station in Mwanza since 1953.
 He stated that when he arrived at Mwanza police station on 1 April 1953 after being transferred from Dar es Salaam, Benjamin had already been working for E.N.
 Brend for a long time.
 It was an experience that later facilitated his appointment as head of the Criminal Investigation Department (CID) for Rungwe District soon afer independence.
 Bwimbo also stated in his book that the police officers called Brend Bwana Mtemba in Swahili which means Mister Pipe because he smoked a pipe but did not know they called him that.

 Coincidentally, Peter Bwimbo's younger brother Patrick Bwimbo was a classmate of Godfrey Mwakikagile at Tambaza High School in Dar es Salaam; so was George Mazula, one of Tanzania's first commercial airline pilots, and Mohamed Chande Othman who became Chief Justice of Tanzania.
+President Nyerere's first-born child, Andrew Nyerere, was also their schoolmate.
+They all stayed together at the school's student hostel.